 Faculty in this area are currently developing projects focusing on the U.S. woman suffrage and jury movements, a biography and history of the early Nashville civil rights movement, the influence of lethal repression on the early American labor movement, and the Soviet Jewry movement in American Jewish culture.

 Race, Ethnicity, and Gender focuses on racial and ethnic relations and gender as a socio-cultural construct that orders human perceptions and receptions.
 Faculty in these areas examine racial disparities in mental health, international migration between the U.S. and Mexico, gender inequality, gender and social support networks, gendered sexuality, women’s rights, and men’s gender role ideology,.

 Current faculty research projects include migration of college-educated workers to the United States and labor-market impacts, immigrant parent involvement in schools, adolescent health and migration in Mexico, migration and access to health care, employment and labor issues among immigrants and refugees in Nashville, racism and mental health outcomes, the gendered character of increasing economic inequality, male circumcision and female genital cutting as public problems in the United States and abroad, gendered political opportunities and women’s activism, and the effects of region, rurality, and religion on U.S. gender roles.

-Faculty: Tony Brown, Tyson Brown, Karen Campbell, Laura Carpenter, C. André Christie-Mizell, Katharine M. Donato, David Hess, Shaul Kelner, Holly McCammon, Joshua Murray, Evelyn Patterson, Richard Pitt, Mariano Sana, LaTonya Trotter, and R. Jay Turner.
+Faculty: Tony Brown, Tyson Brown, Karen Campbell, Laura Carpenter, C. André Christie-Mizell, Katharine M. Donato, David Hess, Shaul Kelner, Holly McCammon, Joshua Murray, Evelyn Patterson, Richard Pitt, Mariano Sana, LaTonya Trotter.